puppetlabs/puppetlabs-stdlib/README.markdown

 #### `validate_numeric`

-Validates that the first argument is a numeric value (or an array of numeric values).
+Validates that the first argument is a numeric value (or an array or string of numeric values).
 Aborts catalog compilation if any of the checks fail.

   The second argument is optional and passes a maximum.
 (All elements of) the first argument has to be less or equal to this max.